nus-cs2103-AY2122S1/ip/docs/README.md

 `find hello`

-Note that the given word(s) is not case-sensitive
+Note that the given word(s) is not case-sensitive.

 Expected outcome: